 Most DeFi services will require an approval transaction to be completed before a uesr can make use of the DeFi service.

-As most of the DeFi projects built on top of Ethereum blockchain the privacy on DeFi is basically the privacy you get with the Ethereum.
+As most of the DeFi projects built on top of Ethereum blockchain the privacy level on DeFi is basically that of Ethereum.

 All DeFi related transactions will expose your Ethereum address.
 While there is no way for someone to match that address to your identity it allows the person to see the entire history of actions associated with that address as well as balances for other Ethereum based tokens.

-One simple tip to mitigate this is to use multiple Ethereum wallets:
+One simple tip to mitigate this to some extent is to use multiple Ethereum wallets: